rmoralesdelgado/website/README.md

 * Support for LaTeX with MathJax
 * *more coming soon...*

-For how-to create a website with this features, please visit my [website](https://rmoralesdelgado.dev).
+For how-to create a website with this features, please refer to my post on [deploying a website with Hugo](https://rmoralesdelgado.dev/all/deploying-website-hugo/).